TOP 9 PIANO-BUYER QUESTIONS 2021

 2. Is Craigslist a good place to search for pianos?

 This answer has changed over the years.
-At one point, Craigslist had a certain ‘ethic’ and sense of fair play about it, but now it’s largely the last refuge of worn-out pianos.
+At one point, Craigslist had a certain ‘ethic’ and a sense of fair play about it, but now it’s largely the last refuge of worn-out pianos.
 Generally speaking, Craigslist is a very risky place to buy a piano due to the general ignorance of the piano’s true condition by both the buyer and the seller.
 Without significant technical skills, it is difficult for a non-expert to know whether a piano will hold a tune or play properly.
 More subtle, but important, is to know whether it’s lost its bearing (a piano technician term for the height of the bridge relative to the strings).
+See Four questions to ask before accepting a free piano

 3. Are digitals as good as acoustics?